sanger-tol/genomeassembly/docs/output.md

 Retained haplotype is identified in primary assembly.
 The alternate contigs are updated correspondingly.
 The subworkflow relies on kmer coverage model to identify coverage thresholds.
 For more details see [purge_dups](https://github.com/dfguan/purge_dups)
+The two haplotype assemblies produced by hifiasm in HiC mode are not purged.

 </p>